iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 To address dual-sourcing problems, we employ two main classes: `DualSourcingModel` and `DualSourcingNeuralController`, responsible for setting up the sourcing model and its corresponding controller.
 In this example, we examine a dual-sourcing model characterized by the following parameters: both regular order lead time and expedited order lead time are set to 0; the regular order cost, $c^r$, is 0; the expedited order cost, $c^e$, is 20; the initial inventory is 6, and the batch size is 256.
 Additionally, the holding cost, $h$, and the shortage cost, $s$, are 5 and 495, respectively.
-Demand is generated from a uniform distribution with interval $[0, 4]$.
-Notice that both the `demand_low` and `demand_low` parameter are inclusive (closed bracket).
+Demand is generated from a uniform distribution with interval $[1, 4]$.
+Notice that both the `demand_low` and `demand_low` parameters are inclusive.
 Hence, the generated demand will never exceed 4.
 In `idinn`, the sourcing model is initialized as follows.

 ```python
 import torch